shamanthi-rajagopal/shamanthi-rajagopal/README.md

 ## About Me:
 Hey 👋, I'm ✨ Shamanthi Rajagopal ✨ and I'm a _Computer Engineering _Student @ University of Waterloo.
-I love learning new concepts and building projects with a cool, creative, and personalized flare to them!
+I love learning new concepts and building projects with a cool, creative, and personalized flare to them ☄️!
 Learn more about me @ [My Website](https://shamanthi-rajagopal.com/)!

 <details>
-  <summary>Interested In:</summary>
+  <summary>Interested In & Currently Learning About:</summary>
   🚀 Space Exploration & Technology<br>
   🤖 Artificial Intelligence and Machine Learning<br>
-  ⚙️ Robotics & Embedded Systems<br>
+  ⚙️ Robotics & Embedded Systems
 </details>

 ## Current Projects: